AdamantiumCode/GameOfLife/README.md

-# PyGameOfLive
+# GameOfLife
- Game of Live on Python 3.10
+ Game of Life on Python 3.10

  ## Required Libraries
 pygame==2.5.0